Bamise-Adebobola/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script would list all files in long format
+This script would list all files in working directory